Non-invertible Condensation, Duality, and Triality Defects in 3+1 Dimensions: Examples

 \subsection{${\cal N}=4$ Super Yang-Mills Theories}

 Let us discuss non-invertible duality and triality defects in ${\cal N}=4$ super Yang-Mills theory with various gauge groups.
 We will determine the value of the gauge couplings that have non-invertible defects using the $SL(2,\mathbb{Z})$ duality action discussed in \cite{Aharony:2013hda} for super Yang-Mills theories with various discrete theta angles.
-For simplicity, we will focus on duality and triality defects in gauge theories that can be related by $SL(2,\mathbb{Z})$ to the gauge theory with simply connected gauge group.
-As in our discussion of Maxwell theory in section \ref{sec:Maxwell}, we use $\mathbb{S}$ and $\mathbb{T}$ to denote elements of the elctromagnetic duality group $SL(2,\mathbb{Z}).$ Since the theories are fermionic, in this section we will assume the spacetime manifold has a spin structure.
-Additional discussion of the non-invertible defects in these theories will appear in \cite{kaiditoap}.
+A complete analysis of non-invertible symmetries in ${\cal N}=4$ Yang-Mills gauge theories will appear in \cite{Kaidi:2022uux}.
+As in our discussion of Maxwell theory in section \ref{sec:Maxwell}, we use $\mathbb{S}$ and $\mathbb{T}$ to denote elements of the electromagnetic duality group $SL(2,\mathbb{Z}).$ Since the theories are fermionic, in this section we will assume the spacetime manifold has a spin structure.